ITOM vs. ITSM: A complete guide to IT operations & service management

 How Virima strengthens ITOM capabilities

-Virima delivers core ITOM capabilities, either as an all-in-one solution or integrated with your existing ITSM platform.
+Virima bridges ITOM and ITSM into a unified ServiceOps practice.
+It delivers core ITOM capabilities: discovery, CMDB, service mapping—either as an all-in-one platform or tightly integrated with your existing ITSM tool.
+Either way, operational data flows directly into service workflows instead of living in separate silos.
 Its stack combines IT discovery, service mapping, CMDB automation, IT Asset Management, ITSM, and Virima Visual Impact Display (ViVID™), which overlays ITSM records and vulnerability data directly onto service maps.

 Discovery and inventory